Request for Comments: History

-Many of the subsequent RFCs of the 1970s also came from UCLA, because UCLA is one of the first of what were Interface Message Processors (IMPs) on ARPANET.
-The Augmentation Research Center (ARC) at Stanford Research Institute, directed by Douglas Engelbart, is another of the four first of what were ARPANET nodes and the source of early RFCs.
+Many of the subsequent RFCs of the 1970s also came from UCLA, because UCLA had one of the first Interface Message Processors (IMPs) on ARPANET.
+The Augmentation Research Center (ARC) at Stanford Research Institute, directed by Douglas Engelbart, is another of the first four ARPANET nodes and the source of early RFCs.
 The ARC became the first network information center (InterNIC), which was managed by Elizabeth J. Feinler to distribute the RFCs along with other network information.